 If you’re a personal injury plaintiff with a solid case, you should never settle for paying that much interest to a lawsuit loan company.
 Rather, you should aim to pay a total finance charge (including fees and interest) of less than 50% yearly.

 Some of the top lawsuit loan companies you can look into

 Here are a few of the largest lawsuit loan companies that might be worth getting a quote from.
 Pre-settlement funding companies charge a variety of rates and terms.
-We encourage plaintiffs not to even formally apply with any company before getting a written quote via email.
+We encourage plaintiffs to refrain from formally applying with any single company before getting a written quote via email.

 If you receive a formal offer from any of these lawsuit funding companies, we will always do our best to beat the terms and match the amount of the offer.

 Lawsuit Loan FAQs